JulianNicholls/React-2-Expensify/README.md

 ## Differences from Andrew

+### I'm using the latest version of all the NPM modules.

+This has caused a cascade of changes...

+Because the latest webpack-dev-server requires Webpack 4, I am using that version, which has some differences from previous versions.

+Extract-text-webpack-plugin is actually a beta of the next version because the currently released version does not work with Webpack 4.

-I haven't done the Portfolio app, destructuring, HOC, or some of the redux examples.
+### I haven't done the Portfolio app, destructuring, HOC, or some of the redux examples.

-I have put in some minimal CSS until the app is finally styled in section 17.
+### There is some minimal CSS until the app is finally styled in section 17.

 ## Git client